Morsing: Variants around the world

 The Morchang exists, in nearly the same form and design all over the world, and is called by different names (estimated to be around 900) in different languages.
-For example: Morchang / morsing (India), Kou-Xian (China), Vargan (Russia), Munnharpe (Norway), Zanboorak (Iran), Maultrommel (Germany), Guimbarde (France), Marranzano (Italy), Doromb (Hungary) and Dambrelis (Lithuania).
+For example: Morchang / morsing (India), Kou-Xian (China), Vargan (Russia), Munnharpe (Norway), Zanboorak (Iran), Maultrommel (Germany), Guimbarde (France), Marranzano (Italy), Doromb (Hungary), Dambrelis (Lithuania) and Drymba (Ukraine).
 It may have spread and been shared between countries through the ancient trade routes between Asia and Europe, including the Silk route.
 There is a theory according to which the popular name Jew's harp is a corruption of the name jaw harp.
 This theory is described by the Oxford English Dictionary (OED) as "baseless and inept".
 The OED says that, "More or less satisfactory reasons may be conjectured: e.g. that the instrument was actually made, sold, or imported to England by Jews, or purported to be so; or that it was attributed to them, as a good commercial name, suggesting the trumps and harps mentioned in the Bible."